 The University of Victoria’s English Graduate Students’ Society (EGSS) is a student-run society that operates on behalf of all graduate students in the English department.
 Our purpose is to maintain and improve all aspects of academic, professional, and social life for English graduate students at UVic.
 We meet approximately once a month to discuss and debate current issues in the department and to organize events for students.

-More formally, and as outlined in the Department of English Graduate Handbook (last updated in the 2015-2016 year):
+More formally, and as outlined in the Department of English Graduate Handbook (recently updated for the 2017-2018 year):